-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's officers, directors and persons who own more than ten percent of a registered class of the Company's equity securities to file reports of ownership and changes in ownership on Forms 3, 4 and 5 with the Securities and Exchange Commission (SEC), the New York Stock Exchange and the American Stock Exchange.
+COMPLIANCE WITH SECTION 16(A) OF THE SECURITIES EXCHANGE ACT OF 1934 to file reports of ownership and changes in ownership on Forms 3, 4 and 5 with the Securities and Exchange Commission (SEC), the New York Stock Exchange and the American Stock Exchange.
 Officers, directors and greater than ten percent shareholders are required by the SEC regulations to furnish the Company with copies of all Forms 3, 4 and 5 they file.